Breakthrough Discovery: Gut-Brain Link to Stroke and Alzheimer’s

 Gut-brain axis disorders, such as colitis or irritable bowel syndrome, have been linked to an increased vulnerability to neurological conditions like Alzheimer’s disease and stroke.

-Novel approaches to addressing gut-brain axis dysfunction are being explored to improve the quality of life for patients with chronic gut complications.
+Novel approaches to addressing gut-brain axis dysfunction are being explored to improve the for patients with chronic gut complications.

 Dr Nadine Kerr’s team is focused on identifying therapeutic drugs that can block the transfer of inflammasomes to the gut, as these proteins play a role in disrupting the gut-brain axis.